-Fairbanks Resource Agency is a non-profit Alaska corporation dedicated to assuring that Interior Alaskans with disabilities and their families have equal opportunity to be fully integrated into the community where education, employment, housing, recreation and family support services are available in the same places, at the same times and with the same respect afforded any member of the community.
+Fairbanks Resource Agency is a non-profit Alaska corporation dedicated to assuring that Interior Alaskans with disabilities and their families have equal opportunity to be fully included into the community where education, employment, housing, recreation and family support services are available in the same places, at the same times and with the same respect afforded any member of the community.

 FRA employs over 350 full- and part-time employees providing care to over 400 individuals throughout the Fairbanks community.
 Agency services are located in the FRA administrative building at 805 Airport Way, the Senior Services/ Adult Day Center, the Family Services Discovery Center Day Habilitation program and the eleven accessible residences/complexes.

 We receive funding from both private and public sources and have an active Board of Directors.
 Proceeds raised benefit the individuals who choose to use FRA program support services.

 In the beginning, Dr. John Noyes, a physician at the Tanana Valley Clinic, responded to the plight of a man who he felt deserved the same rights and privileges that the rest of us enjoyed.
 The man had lived most of his life in a state institution in Oregon, where he was sent — along with many other Alaskans with disabilities — to receive support services for individuals with a developmental disability.